 Modern Day Beards

 While many “beard experts” associate the decline of beards in the mid-20th century with wartime and the need to find professional jobs, we are seeing increasing popularity today.

 Considered a “counter-culture” facial hair style in the mid-60s and 70s, the beard is widely adopted now, even in professional, mainstream circles.

 It’s projected that about 55% of males have facial hair all over the world, but women find bearded men 33% less attractive than clean-shaven men.
 Clearly, the beard is a personal statement more than a status symbol, or else men would probably be shaving a lot more!

-In the future, we will see what are those worries about beards and hair
+In the future, we will see what the worries are about beards and hair.